nivi333/ayphen-textile/QUICK_REFERENCE.md

 - All test users use password: `Test@123`
 - Seeding script takes 2-3 minutes
-- Safe to run seeding multiple times
+- **No need to clear database between runs** - uses timestamp-based unique emails
+- Each run creates completely new users and companies
 - API test script creates temporary users
 - Frontend runs on: `http://localhost:5173`
 - Backend runs on: `http://localhost:3000`